tencent cloud

 __CONTENT__:Tue Jan 22 12:08:15 CST 2019 Installed: libjpeg-turbo-static-1.2.90-6.el7.x86_64

-In the "full text in multi lines" mode, a default key \\_\\_CONTENT\\_\\_ is also set, but the log data itself is not structured, and no log fields are extracted.
-The time attribute of a log is determined by the collection time.
+A multi-line full-text log also contains a default key-value pair \\_\\_CONTENT\\_\\_.
+However, the log data itself is no longer processed for log structuring, and no log fields are extracted.
+The time attribute of the log is determined by the time of log collection.

 Assume that the raw data of a multi-line log is: